-The first recipe that caught my attention is this Fresh Turmeric Dosai.
 The color and aroma of this dosai is simply scintillating.
 Fresh Turmeric has its own unique aroma, which reflects in this dosa as well.
-When paired with a spicy chutney and sambar, this is one colorful breakfast one can enjoy.

 - Now drain and add the rice to the grinder, add the fresh turmeric root along and grind it to smooth batter.
 Once it is done, remove the batter to a clean vessel and mix both the batter together.